 It is recommended, where space permits, to install continuous safety barrier rather than designing a barrier to shield a specific hazard(s).
-A continuous safety barrier aims to protect the entire roadside and prevent vehicle rolling, impacts with hazards or head-on collisions.

-When space is limited the minimum installation length of a CrocGuard® system may comprise a RamShield® Transition connecting to a MSKT Terminal.
+A continuous safety barrier aims to protect the entire roadside and prevent vehicle rolling, impacts with hazards or headon collisions.
+When space is limited the minimum installation length of a CrocGuard[®] system may comprise a RamShield[®] Transition connecting to a MSKT Terminal.

-The minimum installation lengths, measured from the leading end terminal to the departure end terminal are detailed in Table 2.
+The minimum installation lengths, measured from the leading end terminal to the departure end terminal are detailed in Tables 3 and 4 for speed zones greater than 70km/h and less than equal to 70km/h respectively.